MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/xcode-ios/xcode-ios-mp.md

 </dict>
 ```

-13. In Xcode, open the `Info.plist` file. <!--isn't the file already open, in whatever text editor above?
-If they used Notepad, do we recommend that they specifically use Xcode for this step?-->
+13. In Xcode, open the `Info.plist` file. <!--what kind of view is this? what kind of UI controls - a pane|section, where?-->

-    The <!--which?--> section should look like the following:
+    The <!--**App Transport Security Settings**? what is the context in the UI display?--> section should look like the following:

     ![App transport security settings](xblsdk-info-ats.png)